 (E) Qualified children over the age of eighteen and up to age twenty-two are eligible for payment of extended survivor benefits based on child's attendance in school as set forth in this rule.

 (1) Except as provided in this rule, a parent or guardian must file an application for extended survivor benefits based on the qualified child's attendance in school on a form provided by the retirement system.
-The qualified child must ensure the school provides certification of the qualified child's attendance to the retirement system. .
+The qualified child must ensure the school provides certification of the qualified child's attendance to the retirement system.
 The retirement system may request certification of the child's continued enrollment in school at any time.
 If certification of the child's continued enrollment in school is not provided as requested by the retirement system within the specified deadline, extended survivor benefits shall be terminated.
 If extended survivor benefits should cease after filing an initial application, a new application must be filed to resume benefits.
 Resumption of benefits will be effective the first of the month following receipt of a new application if the application is received by the fifteenth of a month; otherwise, resumption of benefits will become effective the first of the second month following receipt of the new application.
-No extended survivor benefits are payable for any period between when benefits have ceased and a new applications is filed.
+No extended survivor benefits are payable for any period between when benefits have ceased and a new application is filed.
 A qualified child who is over the age of eighteen may act in his or her own behalf if eligibility for benefits is established under section 3307.66 of the Revised Code.

 (2) Extended survivor benefits shall be paid for the entire month in which eligibility for benefits is attained or terminated.